CORE EDUCATION TRUST LEADERSHIP

 Most recently, as Lead Practitioner, Nicola has transformed the provision of literacy, led on professional development of ITTs and coached staff across departments for the quality of teaching and learning.
 In addition to developing others professionally, Nicola has completed the NPQLTD.

-At CORE, Nicola is responsible for the strategic leadership of English across CORE Education Trust academies.
-She will further develop the quality of education and she will lead on professional development and coaching within the subject to support colleagues in our commitment to deliver excellence across the academies.
+At CORE, Nicola is responsible for the strategic leadership of English and Literacy across all CORE Education Trust academies.
+She evaluates Literacy provision across subjects and leads on professional development and coaching within English to support colleagues in our commitment to deliver excellence across the academies.
+As Trust Professional Development Programmes Lead, Nicola oversees CORE staff’s engagement in the DfE’s ‘Golden Thread’ of teacher development programmes – ITT, ECT and NPQs – to ensure that CORE colleagues can engage in high-quality professional development that supports their career progression.

 Lead Practitioner - Science